Need for technological improvisation, incentives to promote electric two-wheelers: Niti report | Business

 - India

-New Delhi, Jun 28 (PIT) A Niti Aagyog report has underlined the need for technological improvisation and other incentives to promote electric two-wheeler in the country.
+A Niti Aayog report has underlined the need for technological improvisation and other incentives to promote electric two-wheeler in the country.
 These suggestions were part of the Niti Aayog's report 'Forecasting Penetration of Electric Two-Wheelers in India; a bottom-up analysis' released on Tuesday.

 According to the report, at a certain point of time in future, there may be an appropriate ecosystem for enforcement of regulation toward electric mobility or other clean transport options.
 But, it stated that as the present analysis shows, there are plenty of opportunities for accelerating the adoption of electric vehicles through technological improvements and other interventions.